Ludwig

 Your star rating:

-As mad and excessive as the king it portrays, Luchino Visconti’s Ludwig – about the “mad” King Ludwig II (1845-1886) of Bavaria – is a vast, sprawling and endlessly sumptuous display of the excesses of a monarch who’s clearly off his chump.
+As mad and excessive as the king it portrays, Luchino Visconti’s Ludwig – about the “mad” King Ludwig II (1845-1886) of Bavaria – is a vast, sprawling and sumptuous catalogue of the excesses of a monarch who’s clearly off his chump.

 It got absolutely hammered by the US critics when it opened there in 1973 – Roger Ebert gave it one star and described it as “lethargic and persistently uninteresting”.
 The New York Times said it was “bereft of ideas”.
 And neither of them had seen the full-length four-hour version.
 At least 30 minutes had been lopped for its US distribution.

 Which is a pity, because the sheer unwieldy size of the thing is largely its point.
-Ludwig’s excess became legendary – his castle at Neuschwanstein is familiar to everyone as a result of Disney borrowing its lines for their fairytale castle – but Ludwig’s castle-building mania did not stop there.
+Ludwig II’s excess became legendary – his most famous castle is familiar to everyone because Disney borrowe its lines for their fairytale castle – but Ludwig’s castle-building mania did not stop with Neuschwanstein.
 There was his Herrenschiemsee, his copy of French king Louis XIV’s castle at Versaille, plus various others, most of which Visconti uses as backdrops.
 One of this film’s great claims is its authenticity.

-Great noble families adapting to the modern era was one of Visconti’s abiding concerns.
+Great noble families adapting to the modern era was an abiding concern of Visconti.
 He was a count himself and grew up in a palazzo and various castles.
-He knew whereof he spoke and returned to the subject regularly – most successfully in The Leopard, where democracy is the emerging force to be dealt with by a noble family.
+He knew whereof he spoke and returned to the subject regularly – most successfully in The Leopard, where democracy is the emerging force being negotiated by a noble family.
 Less successfully in The Damned, where the Nazis present a challenge to a vastly wealthy dynasty of German industrialists.

 Trevor Howard as Richard Wagner